fossas/spectrometer/docs/strategies/ios/swift.md

 ## Limitations

 - Path dependencies are ignored in the analysis (e.g. `package(path: "./../local-pkg")`)
-- In in the Xcode project dependencies are sourced via a local path, they will be be ignored in the analysis.
+- If the Xcode project dependencies are sourced via a local path, they will be ignored in the analysis.
 - Only Xcode project files in ASCII plist format with UTF-8 encoding are supported.

 ## Example